‘Big Brother 19’ Spoilers: September 6 Recap Includes Week 10 Veto Results, Final Nominees For Eviction

 — Big Brother (@CBSBigBrother) September 7, 2017

 The challenge had Alex Ow and Paul Abrahamian tied at the end of the rounds, forcing them to go through a series of tiebreakers to decide who would win the Veto Competition.
-In the end, it was Paul who won the Power of Veto, keeping the power in his cornet and allowing him to possibly make a bold move at the Veto Ceremony.
+In the end, it was Paul who won the Power of Veto, keeping the power in his corner and allowing him to possibly make a bold move at the Veto Ceremony.
 Would he follow the plan he had with Christmas Abbott or seek to shake up the BB19 house?

 How closely have you been watching #BB19 this week?
 Take this quiz and found out: https://t.co/y7uFTHoZ8D pic.twitter.com/1U9J5yBql2